hibtc/cpymad/doc/installation/index.rst

         compiler=mingw32

-      If you do not want to modify your python system configuration you can specify the compiler on the command line:
+      If you do not want to modify your python system configuration you can place this as ``setup.cfg`` in the current directory.
+You can also specify the compiler on the command line:

       .. code-block:: bat